 The advantages of multithreaded programming can be categorized into four major headings -

-• Responsiveness: Multithreading is an interactive concept for an application which may allow a program to continue running even when a part of it is blocked or is carrying a lengthy operation, which increases responsiveness to the user.
+• Responsiveness: Multithreading is an interactive concept for an application that may allow a program to continue running even when a part of it is blocked or is carrying a lengthy operation, which increases responsiveness to the user.

 Multithreading Models

-Found This Useful?
-Share This Page!
+Found This Page Useful?
+Share It!